joelsjoyt/Animal-Classifier/README.md

-# *Animal Classifier app using Pytorch  framework by Facebook*
+# *Animal Classifier app using Pytorch  framework *

 # Instructios to run this
     * Install Anaconda